BizarreNULL/exception/limbo/content/about/index.md

 Para entrar em contato comigo, é só pegar minha chave no Keybase, e enviar uma mensagem para *jonas `dot` uliana `at` passwd `dot`com `dot` br*.

-> The content of this blog is focused in Brazilian portuguese, but some posts are available in English as well.
+> The content is aimed at Brazilian Portuguese, but some posts are available in English as well.